Reinaesaya/cuddlebot-yocto/README.md

 MicroSD card slot on the main PCB empty.
 The board will not boot with the external MicroSD card slot populated.
 The image has been configured to start a Wi-Fi wireless access point with an address starting with `cuddlebot-` and the password `music59.vote`.
-The control server should start automatically if there are no errors.
+The control server should start automatically, if there are no errors, and will be available at `http://cuddlebot/`.

 For more information about Yocto, please refer to the [project reference manual][yocto_manual].